Close notification CLOSE

 Certain specific uses are enumerated in the use table for two reasons: (1) the districts where the specific use is allowed are different from other uses in the use category; and/or (2) the use is subject to specific use standards that are in addition to use standards applicable to other uses in the same use category.
 In these situations, the use category includes the reference "except as noted below" in the table below.

-Recommendations by Land Use Topic
+Content by Land Use Topic

-Draft Zoning District Chapters
+Adopted Zoning Ordinance Chapters

-Feedback & Resources
+Resources

 MEETINGS